The Bourgeois Blues: Background and creation

-Most music historians date the writing of "The Bourgeois Blues" to Lead Belly's June 1937 trip to Washington, D.C., when he was invited by the folklorist Alan Lomax to record for the Library of Congress's folk music collection.
+Most music historians date the writing of "The Bourgeois Blues" to Lead Belly's June 1937 trip to Washington, DC, when he was invited by the folklorist Alan Lomax to record for the Library of Congress's folk music collection.
 On the first night Lead Belly and his wife Martha spent in the city, they encountered racially discriminatory Jim Crow laws similar to those found in their native Louisiana: most hotels refused to rent rooms to African Americans and the few that would were either full or refused to serve him because he was with a white man (Lomax).
 Lomax, in some versions of the story described as an unnamed "white friend", offered to let the couple stay for the night in his apartment near the Supreme Court Building.
 The next morning, Lead Belly awoke to Lomax arguing with his landlord about the presence of a black man, with the landlord threatening to call the police.

 While in Washington, Lead Belly encountered several other incidents of segregation that are believed to have contributed to the impetus of the song.
 For instance, when Lead Belly, Lomax, and their wives wanted to go out to dinner together, they discovered that it was impossible for the mixed race group to find a restaurant that would serve them.
 Lead Belly was told that if he returned later without Lomax, he would be served.

 In response to one of these incidents, a friend of Lead Belly's, variously identified as either Lomax or Mary Elizabeth Barnicle joked that Washington was a "bourgeois town."
-Though Lead Belly did not know what the word "bourgeois" meant, he was fascinated by the sound of it, and after its meaning was explained to him he decided to incorporate it into a song about the trip.
+Though Lead Belly did not know what the word bourgeois meant, he was fascinated by the sound of it, and after its meaning was explained to him he decided to incorporate it into a song about the trip.
 The song came together quickly; one account claims that it only took a few hours for Lead Belly to write it.
 Lomax liked it because it was partly based on what happened in his apartment.